11 Essential Tips For Flying With A Toddler

 Flying with a toddler presents an entirely different set of challenges than flying with a baby.
 And it’s due mostly to mobility.
 Toddlers don’t like to sit still.
 They’re also more headstrong, prone to meltdowns, and have fleeting attention spans.
 But the stress of traveling with a toddler doesn’t have to end with your forsaking air travel until they’re teenagers.
 It just takes some proper planning, smart packing, and a little mental preparation.

-For the latest guidance on traveling with babies and young children during Covid, please visit the CDC website here.
+For the latest guidance on traveling with babies and young children during COVID, please visit the Centers for Disease Control and Prevention website.

 To help, Fatherly compiled top tips for flying with a toddler.
 Here’s what we recommend: